 These ovens use burners from many manufacturers including Eclipse, Ensign/Selas, Flynn, Maxon and Weishaupt.
 Eclipse, Maxon and Weishaupt burners air heating burners are used in both batch and conveyor type convective ovens.
 Ensign and Flynn provide ribbon burners for heating specific types of conveyor ovens and some small batch ovens.
 For example, conveyor ovens with moving bands that must be heated in order to cook products on the band such as chips and crackers require ribbon or a similar type of burner.
 Batch type convective ovens can use a variety of burners and do not require ribbon burners.
-In addition, there are many conveyor type convective ovens that do not require or use ribbon burners.
-These convective batch and conveyor ovens use air heating nozzle mix or line burners.
+In addition, there are many conveyor type convective ovens use air heating nozzle mix or line burners.